 The sight you buy must enable you to clearly find the dot that has been lined up with the target no matter what the lighting conditions.

-Whether you’re hunting in bright sunshine in the middle of the day or at dusk when the lighting is poor, you will be relying on your bow sight to produce a highly visible field of vision.
+Whether you’re hunting in bright sunshine in the middle of the day or at dusk when the lighting is poor, you will rely on your bow sight to produce a highly visible field of vision.

 The quality of the materials used in the construction of the sight is going to prove to be the most important feature that ensures you use the same sight for a long period of time.